Reviewing Diginex (EQOS) and Its Peers

-Diginex (NASDAQ: EQOS) is one of 157 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its competitors?
-We will compare Diginex to related companies based on the strength of its valuation, institutional ownership, earnings, risk, dividends, profitability and analyst recommendations.
+Diginex (NASDAQ: EQOS) is one of 162 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its competitors?
+We will compare Diginex to related companies based on the strength of its earnings, risk, institutional ownership, profitability, valuation, analyst recommendations and dividends.

 This table compares Diginex and its competitors gross revenue, earnings per share and valuation.